Design and Analysis of Switchback Experiments: Simulation Study

 \subsubsection{Simulation setup.}

-We run simulations based on the outcome model as in \eqref{eqn:simu:MoreGeneral}.
-We consider $T=120, m=2$.
-We will consider three cases: (i) $m$ is correctly specified so $p=2$; (ii) $m$ is overestimated to be $3$ so $p=3$, and we estimate lag-$3$ causal estimand as in \eqref{eqn:estimand}; (iii) $m$ is underestimated to be $1$ so $p=1$, and we pretend as if we estimated the lag-$1$ causal estimand.
-However, the lag-$1$ causal estimand is not well defined -- and we instead estimate the $2$-misspecified lag-$1$ causal estimand as in \eqref{eqn:estimandgeneral}.
+We run simulations based on the outcome model in \eqref{eqn:simu:MoreGeneral}, with $T=120$ and $m=2$.
+We will consider three cases: (i) $m$ is correctly specified so $p=2$; (ii) $p=3$, and we estimate lag-$3$ causal estimand as in \eqref{eqn:estimand}; (iii) $p=1$, and we pretend as if we estimated the lag-$1$ causal estimand.
+However, as the lag-$1$ causal estimand is not well defined, we instead estimate a different quantity, which we refer to as the ``$m$-misspecified lag-$p$ causal estimand'' (See details and definition in \eqref{eqn:estimandgeneral}).